Renewable and Clean Energy

 Prerequisite(s): ECE 506 or permission of instructor.

 RCL 590.
-Spec Probs in RCL.
+Special Problems in Renewable & Clean Energy.
 1-6 Hours

-- Special problems in a designated area of energy systems arranged and approved by the student's faculty advisor and the departmental chair.
+Special problems in a designated area of energy systems arranged and approved by the student's faculty advisor and the departmental chair.

 RCL 595.
-RCL Project.
-1-6 Hours
+Renewable & Clean Energy Project.
+0-3 Hours

-- Student participation in an energy related design or development project under the direction of a project advisor.
+Student participation in an energy related design or development project under the direction of a project advisor.
 The student must show satisfactory progress as determined by the project advisor and must present a written report at the conclusion of the project.

 RCL 599.
-RCL Thesis.
+Renewable & Clean Energy Thesis.
 1-6 Hours

-- Original research in energy systems which makes a definite contribution to technical knowledge.
+Original research in energy systems which makes a definite contribution to technical knowledge.
 Results must be of sufficient importance to merit publication.